-The California-Pacific Conference and our congregations utilize Safe Gatherings to enable our churches, camps, clergy, staff, and affiliated groups to meet their screening and training responsibilities for those who work with children, youth, and vulnerable adults.
+The California-Pacific Conference and most congregations utilize Safe Gatherings to enable churches, camps, clergy, staff, and Conference-affiliated groups to meet their screening and training responsibilities for those who work with children, youth, and vulnerable adults.

 Screening includes obtaining background checks and professional references.
 The training is comprehensive and customized for our organization.
 Applicants may complete the online training modules at their own pace.
 The training typically takes about 1.5 hours to complete.

 References: The approval process requires one professional and one clergy reference to assist in qualifying all applicants.
 Reference requests are submitted and received electronically.

 Training: Training may be completed online once the application has been completed and payment has been made.
 After successful completion of the training course, it will continue to be available for review.

 Approval: Upon satisfactory completion of all components of the Safe Gatherings process, applicants and their account administrator will be notified by email.
 Approval is valid for 3 years.

 The cost per applicant is $45 (effective April 1, 2019)

 Safe Gatherings certification is transferable from one Cal-Pac Conference entity to another, provided the employee or volunteer is within the three-year certification period.
 In other words, if an employee or volunteer has been certified under one Conference entity and volunteers for or is employed by another Conference entity within three years of the original certification date, completion can be verified within the Safe Gatherings system.
 The employee or volunteer does not need to go through Safe Gatherings again until their three-year certification has expired.